Skip to content

 Hence, when able to attack, we must seem unable; when using our forces, we must seem inactive; when we are near, we must make the enemy believe we are far away; when far away, we must make him believe we are near.

 In social and business matters, the best defense against deception is inspection.
-You aren’t a war and (usually) your life isn’t on the line, so you can dig into appearances so that they don’t fool you.
+You aren’t in a war, and (usually) your life isn’t on the line, so you can dig into appearances so that they don’t fool you.

 1. Know your enemy